seqscope/NovaScope-exemplary-downstream-analysis/docs/preparation/prestep1-setup.md

 ### 2.2 Create a Python Environment:

-Set up a Python environment for FICTURE as per the [guidelines](https://github.com/seqscope/ficture/blob/8ceb419618c1181bb673255427b53198c4887cfa/requirements.txt).
+Set up a Python environment for FICTURE as per the [requirement file](https://github.com/seqscope/ficture/blob/8ceb419618c1181bb673255427b53198c4887cfa/requirements.txt).

 Here is an example of creating a Python environment using `venv`.
 It's also possible to establish such environments through alternative methods, including `conda`, `virtualenv`, and `pyenv`.